Learn More

 Phase 4:

-Full Rollout & Partnership
+Full Rollout &

 Based on pilot success, we work with your municipality to expand the installation across your waterways.
-LuminSea provides full training, maintenance support, and system upgrades as needed, forming a long-term partnership focused on safety and innovation.
+Luminsea provides full training, maintenance support, and system upgrades as needed, forming a long-term partnership focused on safety and innovation.